-The second project covered in this paper is the Energy Recovery Linac Prototype as a research and development facility for the study of beam dynamics issues and accelerator technology important to the design and construction of the 4GLS facility.
+The second project covered in this paper is the energy recovery linac prototype (ERLP), currently being built at Daresbury Laboratory.
+This is an accelerator that will serve as a research and development facility for the study of beam dynamics issues and accelerator technology important to the design and construction of the 4GLS facility.
 Two major objectives of the ERLP are the demonstration of energy recovery and of energy recovery from a beam disrupted by an FEL interaction as supplied by an infrared oscillator system.